208: Lost Continent

 See above note on June Cleaver.

-A famous line from the 1980 fact-based drama The Elephant Man, wherein the severely deformed John Merrick (played by John Hurt) is confronted by an angry mob and screams, “I am not an elephant!
+A famous line from the 1980 fact-based drama The Elephant Man, in which the severely deformed John Merrick (actual name Joseph Merrick, played in the film by John Hurt) is confronted by an angry mob and screams, “I am not an elephant!
 I am not an animal!
 I am a human being!
 I ... am ... a ... man!”

 I wonder how he keeps his hair back like that?
 Kinda reminds me of Patti LaBelle.

 Patti LaBelle is an R&B singer and actress best known for her 1974 disco song (with the group Labelle) “Lady Marmalade.”